(30 ILCS 575/4)

 this Section, contracts representing at least 11% shall be awarded to businesses owned by minorities, contracts representing at least 7% shall be awarded to women-owned businesses, and contracts representing at least 2% shall be awarded to businesses owned by persons with disabilities.

 The above percentage relates to the total dollar amount of State

 contracts during each State fiscal year, calculated by examining

-independently each type of contract for each agency or university which
+independently each type of contract for each agency or public institutions of higher education which

 lets such contracts.
 Only that percentage of arrangements which represents the participation of businesses owned by

-minorities, females, and persons with disabilities on such contracts shall
+minorities, women, and persons with disabilities on such contracts shall

 (b) In the case of State construction contracts, the provisions of

 subsection (a) requiring a portion of State contracts to be awarded to

 businesses owned and controlled by persons with